Ideefixze/TutorialUnityMultiplayer/tutorial.md

 This solution may cause a lot problems in very sticky situations causing our game datas to differ, when they should be consistent among all players.
 Desychnronization is something we want to avoid at all cost, since as a player we would have to reload all game data and that would take a lot of time.
 Remember that human is an impatient creature.

 #### B - server is authoritative
-*I will send what I want to do with my game data and the server will resend all the operations again to me and other players*
+*I will send what I want to do with my game data and the server will resend all the operations again to me and other players...*

 I heal my avatar, so I send it to the server.
 Server resends this order to me and my enemy.
 What if he tries to attack me and kill me?
 He also sends his order that he wants to attack me to the server.
 So our server got two messages and it will resend them in order they arrived so there is little chance that we both have different versions of game state.